alpacahq/marketstore/README.md

 stop_grace_period | int | Sets the amount of time MarketStore will wait to shutdown after a SIGINT signal is received wal_rotate_interval | int | Frequency (in mintues) at which the WAL file will be trimmed after being flushed to disk
-stale_threshold | int | Threshold (in days) by which MarketStore will declare a symbol stale enable_add | bool | Allows new symbols to be added to DB via /write API enable_remove | bool | Allows symbols to be removed from DB via /write API
-disable_variable_compression | bool | disables the default compression of variable data triggers | slice | List of trigger plugins bgworkers | slice | List of background worker plugins
+stale_threshold | int | Threshold (in days) by which MarketStore will declare a symbol stale disable_variable_compression | bool | disables the default compression of variable data triggers | slice | List of trigger plugins bgworkers | slice | List of background worker plugins